scott-griffiths/bitstring/doc/bitarray.rst

     .. method:: insert(bs[, pos])

         Inserts *bs* at *pos*.
-After insertion the property :attr:`~Bits.pos` will be immediately after the inserted bitstring.
+TODO: After insertion the property :attr:`~Bits.pos` will be immediately after the inserted bitstring.

         The default for *pos* is the current position. ::